MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 ### Is this feature available in all the environments?

-The IP firewall is available in Managed Environments only.
+The IP firewall is available for [Managed Environments](managed-environment-overview.md) only.

 ### Is there a limit on the number of IP addresses that I can add in the IP address text box?

-You can add up to 200 IP addresses, separated by commas.
+You can add up to 200 IP addresses ranges in CIDR format as per [RFC 4632](https://datatracker.ietf.org/doc/html/rfc4632), separated by commas.

 ### What should I do if I'm locked out due to incorrect configuration of IP addresses in the IP firewall?